scubamuc/scubamuc.github.io/Readme.md

 ## 3.1 Nextcloud-snap export & import

-### Backup Nextcloud-snap with nextcloud.export
+### Export Nextcloud-snap with nextcloud.export
 * nextcloud.export
-* compress backup
+* compress export
-* move/copy compressed backup from backup directory: `/var/snap/nextcloud/common/backups` to wherever
+* move/copy compressed export from backup directory: `/var/snap/nextcloud/common/backups` to wherever
-* remove old backups from directory
+* remove old exports from directory

 This works fine as weekly automatic cronjob (as root) and for random backups.
 Compressed backup may be moved wherever.